nostrocket/NIPS/state.md

 ### Comparisons

 #### Bitcoin
 **Bitcoin** handles the halting problem through limitations on state transitions - the different states that Bitcoin can enter after handling a valid transaction is finite.
-In order to handle novel types of state or execution, the Bitcoin VM must be modified, but Bitcoin is explicitly designed such that these modifications are not impossible without near-unanimous agreement between all users of the network.
+In order to handle novel types of state or execution, the Bitcoin VM must be modified, but Bitcoin is explicitly designed such that these modifications are impossible without near-unanimous agreement between the time-bounded rolling-set of participants who recieve Bitcoin as a form of payment.

 #### The EVM
 **The EVM** handles the halting problem with a fee consumption model that limits opcode execution.
-This allows turing completeness with halting guarantees.
+This allows Turing pseudo-completeness (with halting guarantees).
 The major benefit is we don't need to modify the consensus rules to implement novel functionality.
-However the language complexity required precludes full recognition of valid or expected inputs, hence the DAO hack etc
+However the language complexity required precludes full recognition of valid or expected inputs, hence the (easily predicted) DAO hack etc.